 Am I exempt from VAT?

-If you’re a consumer residing in the EU, we’ll begin collecting VAT in February 1 2016.
 If you’re a business in the EU and follow these steps to enter a valid VAT Registration Number, you should be exempt from VAT collection.

 Enter a VAT Registration Number